evaera/Aurora/README.md

 See *RegisterAurasIn* just above.
 Everything is exactly the same.
 Except, of course, that ModuleScripts inside these containers must export Effects, not Auras.

 #### `Aurora.SetTickRate(seconds: number): void`
 Sets how often, in seconds, that all Auras and Effects will be updated.
-"Updating" in this context refers to lowering remaining duration on Auras, removing expired Auras, and most importantly calling the "Reducer" method on Effects.
+"Updating" in this context refers to lowering remaining duration on Auras, removing expired Auras, and most importantly calling the "Reducer" and "Apply" methods on Effects.

 The default value is `0.5` seconds.